prasanna-lmsace/mod_pulse/README.md

 8. **Available in Course Categories**

-   Choose the course categories where this template should be available.
-Select one or more categories to determine where users can create instances based on this template.
+   Select the course categories to be available for the specific template.
+By selecting one or more categories, you can define where users have the option to create instances based on this template.
+In the event that no categories are selected, the template will be accessible across all categories.

 ![Pulse-automation-template - Edit settings](https://github.com/bdecentgmbh/moodle-mod_pulse/assets/57126778/d4220218-02f2-4069-ace5-bcf05953250c)

-### Conditions
+## Conditions

 1. **Trigger**